Analysis of obstacles immersed in viscous fluids using Brinkman's law for steady Stokes and Navier-Stokes equations: Introduction

-In addition, beyond the simulation of flows, the inverse problem of the obstacles or wall shapes estimation can be studied with these approaches as well.
-For the first approach, we can find, for example, works of \cite{B10} and \cite{conca2010detection}, where the authors provide identificability and stability results, and \cite{alvarez2008identification} where the authors use shape derivatives arguments for the reconstruction.
+In addition, beyond the simulation of flows, the inverse problem of the obstacles or wall shapes estimation also can be studied considering the approaches mentioned above, that is, body-fitted unstructured meshes or the addition of a penalization term.
+For the first approach, we can find, for example, works of \cite{B10} and \cite{conca2010detection}, where the authors provide identifiability and stability results, and \cite{alvarez2008identification} where the authors use shape derivatives arguments for the reconstruction.
 However, those methods need the geometry of the obstacle is not too complex, usually assuming a circular nature.
-For the second approach we can find works of \cite{fernandez2018noniterative} and \cite{aguayo2020} not depending on the geometry.
+For the second approach we can find works of \cite{aguayo2020} and \cite{fernandez2018noniterative} not depending on the geometry.
 However, either we study the direct or inverse problem, the penalized problem is seen as an approximation, so it is necessary to establish how accurate it is.

-In the literature, we can find numerical validations of the approximation between the penalized problem and the problem with the simulated geometry, for example references above and \cite{jause2012numerical}.
-Previous works in the theoretical study of the approximation are \cite{A99, ABF99}, where the authors established $\boldsymbol{H}^1$ error bounds for the approximate and exact problem in the steady Stokes system and unsteady Stokes, respectively.
+In the literature, there are several works showing numerical validations of the approximation between the penalized problem and the problem with the simulated geometry, for example \cite{jause2012numerical} and references above.
+However, there are not much works showing in a theoretical way the effectiveness of the method as an approximation of obstacles.
+We mention previous works in \cite{A99, ABF99}, where the authors formally established $\boldsymbol{H}^1$ error bounds for the approximate and exact problem in the steady Stokes system and unsteady Stokes, respectively.
 In both works, only Dirichlet conditions are considered for the entire domain boundary.

+In this article, we study the modeling of obstacles immersed in viscous fluids that satisfy the Stokes and Navier-Stokes equations for inhomogeneous boundary conditions, by the approximation of the fluid equations with the addition of a penalization term.
+For the stationary Stokes problem the boundary conditions consist on: a known velocity entry, Dirichlet boundary conditions in the walls and a Neuman boundary condition in the outlet, while for the stationary Navier-Stokes we consider known velocities of entry and outlet, and Dirichlet boundary conditions for the walls.
+We

+establish new convergence results, consisting in the steady Stokes and Navier-Stokes equations in the fluid domain, approximated by the respective penalized equations in a bigger domain containing both the fluid and solid part.
+We follow techniques of \cite{A99, ABF99}, that is, we make problems to have homogeneous boundary conditions and we study the weak convergence of a sequence of functions depending on the penalization term in order to establish the strong convergence with rates depending on the penalization term going to infinite.